richardspacheco/richardspacheco/README.md

-### Richard Pacheco
+Hi there!

-I'm a front-end developer crazy about documentation and clean code and got swept off my feet by TypeScript.
+My name is Richard, I'm a front-end developer crazy about documentation and currently smitten with TypeScript.

 - 🔭 Focused on TypeScript, React and GraphQL
-- 🌱 Currently learning GraphQL
+- 🌱 Currently learning more about accessibility!
 - 💬 What else do I do?
 Running, cooking and watching TV Series (not necessarily in that order)

 <!--